DudbridgeLab/ebf/README.md

 the null hypothesis.
 It is therefore interpretable under frequentist, Bayesian and information perspectives, while standing itself as a measure of evidence.

-Furthermore the following argument gives a calibration of EBF to p-values that reflects intuitions.
+The following argument gives a calibration of EBF to p-values that reflects intuitions.
 Define weaker belief to be a probability that is easily changed by a Bayes factor, and stronger belief as probability that is less easily changed.
 The sharpest distinction between weaker and stronger belief is at probability 0.789 (Dudbridge 2022), and with that boundary a Bayes factor of 3.73 would update any weaker belief to a stronger belief.
 For several common tests, an EBF of 3.73 corresponds to a p-value of around 0.05.
 EBFs of roughly 4, 15, 50 and 200 correspond to increasingly strong levels of evidence.

-In simultaneous testing situations, the distribution can be estimated from the ensemble of tests, giving an automatic "correction" for multiple testing.
+In multiple testing situations, the distribution can be estimated from the ensemble of tests, giving an automatic "correction" for multiplicity.
 This is now similar to empirical Bayes methods, notably by Efron, used for obtaining posterior probabilities of hypotheses.
 Here however we focus on the evidence in the data and formally separate it from the inferential step.

 The EBF is a promising framework for the objective measurement and interpretation of statistical evidence.